How Does Column Temperature Affect HPLC Resolution?

 As scientists, we learn to make one change at a time.
 As we already discussed, temperature affects HPLC retention and selectivity, which determines resolution.
 Therefore, controlling the temperature of an HPLC column will limit your experiment’s variables.

 We recommend using a column sleeve to “heat” the column 5°C above room temperature, even when you don’t need the elevated temperature for resolution.
-Controlling th e temperature of the column vs. the fluctuation of lab’s ambient air limits the variables in your experiment.
-As many scientists know, the temperature swings in the laboratory can vary between day shifts/evening shifts, difference in seasons, or differences in where one HPLC System is in the lab, compared to an identical HPLC system (Windows, Doorways, HVAC vents, etc.).
+Controlling temperature of the column versus the fluctuation of lab’s ambient air limits the variables in your experiment.
+As many scientists know, the temperature swings in the laboratory can vary between day and evening shifts, difference in seasons, or differences in physical location of the HPLC System in the lab, compared to an identical HPLC system (Windows, Doorways, HVAC vents, etc.).

 As mentioned above, when heating your column above 40°C, it is important to preheat the mobile phase so that a temperature gradient does not occur inside the column.
 Add 10 cm to your column length when ordering your Hot Sleeve and the HX-038-EXP preheater (3.8 µL preheater coil) will fit inside the heated column jacket.